 “If a man does not know to what port he is sailing, no wind is favorable” –Seneca

-ANCIENT PHILOSOPHY aimed at providing its students not only with concepts and ideas, but with a coherent worldview, a means for self-transformation and a moral compass for navigating through life.
+ANCIENT GREEK PHILOSOPHY was not only a discurse about abstract concepts and ideas, but a way of life, a means for self-transformation and a moral compass for navigating through life.

-Since I think that sailing is a suitable metaphor for Stoicism, I have composed the diagram arranging the most important concepts around a compass or wind rose for navigation.
-The idea is to use the image as a visual synthesis of the Stoic philosophical system as a mind map.
+Since I think that sailing is a suitable metaphor for Stoicism, I have composed the diagram above arranging its most important elements of the system around a compass or wind rose for navigation.
+The idea is to use the image as a mind map for understanding Stoic philosophy.

-Areté was the central idea in Stoic philosophy, but also an essential characteristic of ancient Greek culture.
+The central idea in Stoic philosophy, but also an essential characteristic of ancient Greek culture, was Areté.
 The English word “Virtue” does not offer an exact equivalent for Areté.
 A combination of excellence, moral character and integrity, is more truthful to the original meaning of the word.
 This notion of excellence was ultimately bound up with the notion of the fulfillment of purpose or function: the act of living up to one’s full potential.
 Areté was the most valuable possession, the guiding-compass to a good life.

 THE THREE FIELDS OF STUDY